-The past 5 years, I've published an Austin-area BBQ guide (2010, 2011, 2012, 2013, & 2014) in honor of Austin's annual South by Southwest (SXSW) interactive/film/music gathering.
-Why stop with last year?
-Would you go to San Antonio and not see The Alamo?
-Would you go to the Piney Woods and not check out the trees?
-Would you go to Marfa and not see the lights?
-No!
-So, don't come to Austin and pass on the BBQ.
+The past 5 years, I've published an Austin-area BBQ guide (2010, 2011, 2012, 2013, 2014, & 2015) in honor of Austin's annual South by Southwest (SXSW) interactive/film/music gathering.
 To help you navigate your way through the insane number of BBQ joints, I've updated last year's guide.
 The list not comprehensive.
 I'm not recommending one over another.
 The list is not a recommendation list at all, actually.
 I just want to give you an idea of what Austin offers.
 Austin BBQ joints listed first, alphabetically.
 Then, joints outside of town listed by distance from Austin.

 Black's Barbecue: The Lockhart institution recently opened a spot near UT's campus, on Guadalupe Street.
 And they have an outdoor patio.

 Brown's Bar-B-Que: A popular trailer on South Lamar, convenient to all of the SXSW action in and around downtown.
 Recommended orders: brisket, pork ribs, & chicken thighs

 Cooper's Old Time Pit Bar-B-Que: The longtime Llano favorite recently set up shop in the heart of downtown Austin.
 Open 7 days a week until 10, with a bar open even later.
 Valet parking available after 5PM.

 Franklin Barbecue: Arguably the most well-known BBQ joint in the country these days.
 Get there early, or you might be out of luck.
 Recommended orders: brisket, pork ribs, & pulled pork